top of page

 CALL TODAY for a free case evaluation– always complimentary, always confidential.

-Texas Penal Code §21.16, Unlawful Disclosure or Promotion of Intimate Visual Material, is defined as follows:
+Texas Penal Code §21.16, Unlawful Disclosure or Promotion of Intimate Visual Material, criminalizes three different behaviors related to "revenge porn," listed as subpoints (b), (c), and (d), and defined as follows:

 This statute defines "Intimate Parts" as: